Siddhesh19991/CI-CD/README.md

 - .github/workflows: CI/CD pipeline configuration
 - Jupyter_Notebooks: Contains notebooks for Scraping, EDA, and Modeling
-- Text_to_SQL: Integration of Language Model (LLM) with MySQL Database
+- Text_to_SQL: Integration of an LLM with MySQL Database
 - static: Front-end files (HTML, CSS, JavaScript)
 - .gitignore: Specifies files/folders to ignore when pushing to GitHub
 - Dockerfile: Docker configuration file